-The Belle II experiment is already performing well and will soon accumulate a dataset similar to Belle.
-With the significant increase of sample size compared to Belle, Belle II can improve some of the measurements alreay performed by Belle, and look for new states.
+The Belle II experiment is already performing well and plans to accumulate a data set similar to Belle.
+Studies of quarkonium and XYZ states is one of the keystones of the physics program.
+With the significant increase of sample size compared to Belle, Belle II can improve some of the measurements already performed by Belle, and look for new charmonium-like states.
 Belle II can measure more precisely the lineshapes of the states, determine their spin-parities and search for new decay channels.
-Studies of quarkonium and XYZ states is one of the keystones of the phsycs program.
 One of the unique aspects of the XYZ program at Belle II is the ability to study Z states in both B meson decays and in direct production via ISR.
 It is expected that Belle II will make a significant impact on exotic quarkonium spectroscopy.